-Date of last review and future reviews Updates / changes since last review Chair of Governors This policy was reviewed by the Senior Leadership Team in Sep 2023.
-It went to and was agreed by governing body in October 2023 and supersedes all previous policies relating to this area.
-Implementation is with immediate effect and review is annual.
-See points in blue Neel Dakshy
+Date of last review and future reviews Updates / changessince last review Chair of Governors This policy was reviewed by the Senior Leadership Team in September 2024.
+It went to and was agreed by governing body in October 2024 and supersedes all previous policies relating to this area.
+See points in blue Neel Dakshy Implementation is with immediate effect and review is annual.